 10.2 We may, on occasions, subcontract work on your affairs to other tax or accounting professionals.
 The subcontractors will be bound by our client confidentiality terms.

 11. Applicable law

-11.1 This engagement letter is governed by, and construed in accordance with, English law.
-The Courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
+11.1 This agreement is governed by, and construed in accordance with, English law.
+The Courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this agreement and any matter arising from it.
 Each party irrevocably waives any right it may have to object to any action being brought in those courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.

 11.2 If any provision in these terms of business or any associated engagement letter, or its application, are found to be invalid, illegal or otherwise unenforceable in any respect, the validity, legality or enforceability of any other provisions shall not in any way be affected or impaired.

 12.1 Unless you tell us otherwise, we will at times use email or other electronic means to communicate with you.

 12.2 Internet communications are capable of data corruption and therefore we do not accept any responsibility for changes made to such communications after their despatch.
 It may therefore be inappropriate to rely on advice contained in an e-mail without obtaining written confirmation of it.
 We do not accept responsibility for any errors or problems that may arise through the use of internet communication and all risks connected with sending commercially sensitive information relating to your business are borne by you.
 If you do not agree to accept this risk, you should notify us in writing that e-mail is not an acceptable means of communication.

 12.3 It is the responsibility of the recipient to carry out a virus check on any attachments received.

 13. Data Protection

 13.1 In this clause 13, the following definitions shall apply: